 Thank you for visiting our new starter welcome page, we are really excited to meet you and your child in September.
 This page features lots of information to introduce you to life in our Reception classes.

-We look forward to welcoming all new starters for a stay-and-play session in September which will also provide parents with an opportunity to meet staff; we will be sending out invitations for this shortly.
+We look forward to welcoming all new starters for a stay-and-play session which will also provide parents with an opportunity to meet staff.

 If you require anymore information, please do not hesitate to contact the school office or speak to one of the Reception team in person.